hamidzr/webcam-mods/README.md

 ## Installation

-You might need to include `src` directory in your `$PYTHONPATH`
+You might need to include `src` directory in your `$PYTHONPATH`.
+To do so run the following:

+`export PYTHONPATH="./src:$PYTHONPATH"`

 ### Dependencies

+System dependencies:

+- A virtual camera device: [Linux] v4l2loopback [Windows or MacOS] [OBS](https://obsproject.com/).
+Follow [pyvirtualcam's instructions](https://github.com/letmaik/pyvirtualcam#supported-virtual-cameras) to set this up.
+- python 3.7

 Python dependencies are listed in `Pipfile`.
-Install them using [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/)
+Install them using [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/) (recommended)

-System dependencies:

-- v4l2loopback
+1. create a virtual environment: `pipenv --python 3.7`
+2. activate it `pipenv shell`
+3. install the dependencies `pipenv install --skip-lock`

 ## Upgrading